About

 About Pathfinder+

+I contributed to this project during the Summer semester as part of the Product Framing and Prototyping course.
 My role had been centered on concept development, interactive prototyping, creating AR models,user tesing of the app lo-fi prototype, and crafting accessibility-first design solutions tailored for visually impaired users.

 Pathfinder+ is a gamified mobility tool that empowers visually impaired users to navigate safely and independently using smart wearables and city-integrated guidance.